 The limitations of this stock design put a lot of undue stress on the OEM coils with lift spacers installed all while the suspension cycles through its range of motion.
 If coil spacers are installed, dropping the bump stops the same measurement as the coil spacer to maintain the OEM geometry and stay as close to stock form as possible.

 A great idea in theory but a bit tricky to build.
 The handling of the 4-link suspension can also be a handful if softening the ride while adding suspension travel, to address these issues, take a moment to read our rear track bar upgrade data to better understand how to fix these quirks.

 Rear Air-Suspension Trucks

-The trucks with rear Air-Suspension tend to ride a bit lower than the coil spring set up, if you want to lift your rear suspension, we have and easy to install sensor links for your Air-Bag systems.
+The trucks with rear Air-Suspension tend to ride a bit lower than the coil spring set up, if you want to lift your rear suspension, we have an easy to install sensor links for your Air-Bag systems.
 Our links trick the computer into thinking the truck wants to be roughly an inch taller than stock settings.
-If you want to keep the rear in stock form, select our one inch front lift coils so as to not make the front too tall.
+If you want to keep the rear in stock form, select our one-inch front lift coils so as to not make the front too tall.

 2014+ Power Wagon Coils

 The stock coils are almost exactly the same height as our rear coil kit but the stock configuration ride can be a little rough.
 Ride quality both on and off-road can be achieved by installing our rear coil spring kit.

 2003-2012 Dodge Ram 2500-3500, AND 2013 Dodge Ram 2500